-What is very tricky when shooting an iceberg during longexposure, is that the iceberg is slowly floating and moving.
+What is very tricky when shooting an iceberg during a long exposure, is that the iceberg is slowly floating and moving.
 That’s what surprised me on my first shots, cause the iceberg was a bit blurry.
-So i had to shorten the exposure and wait for calm moments.
+So I had to shorten the exposure and wait for calm moments.
 I could hear the ice moving and cracking, the lagoon is connected to the sea and high tide was coming.
 There are some calm moments mixed in during the tide movements, so I found a way to get sharp shots.
 All the effort to get the shots was worth the results!

-ISO 100, f/11 and shutter speed of 20 seconds.
+A: ISO 100, f/11 and shutter speed of 20 seconds.
 Go out around dusk or dawn, and be aware of your white balance.
-And do it for the fun!
+And do it for fun!

-The best picture I have taken, is the one I’m going to take tomorrow.
+A: The best picture I have taken is the one I’m going to take tomorrow.

-Don`t know yet, I will take it tomorrow 😉
+A: Don`t know yet, I will take it tomorrow!

 Well, camera settings as described above, while hovering the drone out of frame with both Lume Cubes on full power, I started the exposure and flew slowly from left to right, up and down over the iceberg, which is at least 20 meters (65 feet) wide and10 meters (32 feet) high.
 I taped the blinking lights of the drone black and needed a few attempts to get the right angle of the Lume Cubes.

 Q: Describe Lume Cube in 5 words or less.